 DBI has commissioned AME Mineral Economics Pty Ltd (AME) to provide certain information for inclusion in this document.
 Information provided by AME is referred to in this document as 'AME'.
 This document uses market data, statistics and third-party estimates, projections and forecasts relating to the industries, segments and end markets in which DBI operates.
 Such information includes, but is not limited to statements, statistics and data relating to product segment and market share, estimated historical and forecast market growth, market sizes and trends, and DBI's estimated market share and its industry position.
 DBI has obtained significant portions of the market data, statistics and other information from databases and research prepared by third parties, including reports and information prepared by the AME and other third parties, and other sources.
-AME has advised that (i) information in their databases is derived from their estimates, subjective judgements and third-party sources, (ii) the information in the databases of other coal industry data collection agencies will differ from the information in their databases, (iii) that forecast information is highly speculative and no reliance may be placed on this data.
-In the compilation of the AME statistical and graphical information will be unreliable, inaccurate and will contain errors of fact and judgement.
+AME has advised that (i) information in their databases is derived from their estimates, subjective judgements and third-party sources, (ii) the information in the databases of other coal industry data collection agencies will differ from the information of the AME statistical and graphical information will be unreliable, inaccurate and will contain errors of fact and judgement.
 It is subject to full validation and the provision of such information requires investors to make appropriate further enquiries.
-Investors should note that market data and statistics are inherently predictive, subject to uncertainty and not necessarily reflective of actual market conditions.
-There is no assurance that any of the third-party estimates or projections contained in this information, including information provided by AME, will be achieved.
+Investors should note that market data and statistics are inherently predictive, subject to uncertainty and not necessarily reflective of actual market provided by AME, will be achieved.